 Heat oven to 350°F. Grease 12-cup Bundt® pan or 10-inch angel food cake (tube) pan; sprinkle with unsweetened cocoa.

-Combine all cake ingredients except white chocolate in large bowl.
+Combine all cake ingredients except white chocolate in bowl.
 Beat at low speed 30 seconds.
-Increase speed to medium; beat, scraping bowl occasionally, until well mixed.
+Beat at medium speed, scraping bowl occasionally, until well mixed.
 Stir in white chocolate.

 Pour batter into prepared pan.
 Bake 40-50 minutes or until toothpick inserted in center comes out clean.
 Cool 15 minutes; remove from pan.
 Cool completely.